 Caudectomy A Surgery For Tail Removal (Partial Or Complete)

-Unfortunately, the dogs will have chronic skin fold inflammation, and it's not just the curling of the tail.
+Unfortunately, the dogs will have chronic skin fold inflammation, and it's not just the tail curling.
 The major drawback of this disease is that the treatment does provide satisfactory results.
-Thus, the dogs have to go through partial or complete caudectomy as it is the only treatment for this disease.
+Thus, the dogs must undergo partial or complete caudectomy surgery as it is the only treatment for this disease.

 Now we’ll dig a little deep.
-The caudectomy procedure includes the removal of the dog's tail.
+The caudectomy cat surgery procedure includes the removal of the dog's tail.
 And for some dog breeds, caudectomy is crucial.
 But, more than that, this surgery becomes necessary for some dogs due to cosmetic reasons.
-Not only this, but it is also known as tail docking.
+Not only this but it is also known as tail docking.
 The procedure of tail docking is common among puppies when they are just a few days only, and it is a simple surgical procedure.

-If the dog is older than before performing medical caudectomy, the dog will be given general anesthesia.
-Due to this surgical procedure, the blood flow should be running continuously in the body.
-In addition, radiographs become necessary for confirming the location and number if there are any tumors.
+If the dog is older than before performing a medical caudectomy, the dog will be given general anesthesia.
+Due to this surgical procedure, the blood flow should run continuously in the body.
+In addition, radiographs become necessary for confirming the location and number if there are tumors.

-Indeed, it is crucial to remove the tail to get the permanent solution in anatomical surgeries for curing many issues.
+Indeed, it is crucial to remove the tail to get a permanent solution in anatomical surgeries for curing many issues.
 It is considered highly safe for animals and reduces the risks of several injuries.
 However, in many cases, a constricting band is held to remove the surgery's tail sections.

 Commonly, certain hunting and working dogs, including the German shorthaired pointers, get tail docking to reduce the risk of injuries and chances of trauma to their tail while the dog is on hunt duty.

-The tail docking does not require any post-operative care.
+The corkscrew tail surgery does not require any post-operative care.
 If the dog is old, it requires monitoring as the anesthesia will last long.
 It is crucial to check if the organs are functioning properly.
 The Elizabethan collar is also necessary to stop the dog from licking and biting his tail.

 What else?
 A follow-up appointment is necessary for at least two weeks after the surgical procedure to ensure all the stitches are removed.
 After removing the tumor, it will be taken for diagnostic testing.
 The treatment of the regime is started once the results arrive.

 On the other side, the tail docking procedure is not expensive, and it starts from $10 to $20 for each puppy.
-Therefore, this procedure is not pricey, but the first check-up of the dog will add up at least $100.
+Therefore, this procedure is not pricey, but the first check-up of the dog will add up to at least $100.
 Similarly, if the dog is old, the whole procedural cost also increases.

 Also, the incision can be inflamed and delay the process of healing.
 Other than that, in some cases, the dog starts to chase the tail excessively after the caudectomy procedure.
 The tail can be infected too.
-Best of all, there are many cases where the caudectomy practice does not involve any complications.
+Best of all, there are many cases where the caudectomy surgery practice does not involve any complications.